uschpc/reframe-tests/CARC.md

 scontrol show reservation
 ```

-Then, specify the reservation name using SBATCH_RESERVATION environment variable.
+Then, specify the reservation name using the `SBATCH_RESERVATION` environment variable.
 For example:

 ```
 export SBATCH_RESERVATION=res_12345